 Center for Community Heritage Resources

-Utah Heritage Foundation.
+Preservation Utah.
 Non-profit that works to preserve historical buildings through education, public awareness, and resources.

 Now Playing Utah.
 Provides free publicity for museums and special events.

 Utah Museums Association.
 Membership organization that connects museums to professional resources and best practice, and serves as an advocate for Utah museums.
 Professional development opportunities available at annual conference and networking events.
 Stay connected through website, blog, and electronic newsletter.

 Western Museums Association.
 Membership organization that conducts annual conference each autumn for western states museums.
 Provides professional development, support, and resources for museums in their communities.

 American Alliance of Museums.
 National membership organization with annual conference each spring, as well as publications, and many resources for the museum sector.